OoXingoO/DF-news-challenge/myREADME.md

 - Then I tested above components using snapshot testing to make sure that UI does not change unexpectedly.
 - Next, I created the `HeadlinePage` component adding in subcomponents of `HeadlineTitle`, `Thumbnail` and `HeadlineCard` as props and using mockNewsData.json as mock data to make a display in localhost server.
 - Then I tested each individual components.
+ ---
+## Identify where state should live
+-